carstenbauer/JuliaNRW21/README.md

 If you are facing any issues you can check out [this troubleshooting section](https://crstnbr.github.io/WorkshopWizard.jl/dev/troubleshooting/).
 Otherwise I will try to help you get ready for the workshop on Monday!

+**Note:** I might still change some of the workshop materials before Monday.
+To be on the safe side, make sure you update your local instance of the repository on Monday.
+(You can always delete your local copy and redownload/`git pull`.)

 ## Tentative schedule

 <a href="https://github.com/crstnbr/JuliaNRW21/raw/master/orga/schedule/schedule.pdf"><img src="https://github.com/crstnbr/JuliaNRW21/raw/master/orga/schedule/schedule.jpeg" width=720px></a>